mcdonaldcm7/alx-low_level_programming/0x0B-malloc_free/README.md

   4-free_grid.c: This function frees a 2 dimensionaly grid previously created by the alloc_grid function.

   100-argstostr.c: This function concatenates all the arguments of your program.

+  101-strtow.c: This function splits a string into words.